n-uwayo/You-Can-Speak-Out/README.md

 ### Backend
 - **Node.js & Express.js** — Server-side runtime and framework for handling API requests and implementing business logic.
-- **MongoDB** — NoSQL database for flexible and scalable data storage.
 - **RESTful API** — Designing structured endpoints for efficient client-server communication.
 - **JWT Authentication** — Securing routes and managing user authentication and sessions.
+- **TypeScript** — To write scalable and maintainable backend code.
+- **Express.js** — For building RESTful APIs and handling routing, middleware, and HTTP requests with ease.
+- **MySQL** — To store structured application data using tables and relationships; ideal for reliable, ACID (Atomicity, Consistency, Isolation, Durability)-compliant data management.

 ## Features

 - User registration and login
-- Video tutorial viewing based on level and taking corresponding tasks
+- Video tutorial viewing based on level and taking the corresponding tasks
 - Task creation and submission
 - Provide and receive feedback